Staying Cool Doesn’t Have To Mean Energy Waste

 Keep Warm Water Use To A Minimum

 It’s nearly impossible to completely stop using hot water, especially when you need to wash your hands.
-However, avoiding hot water during a shower not only helps you keep cool but also stops your home from becoming a hot, humid mess.
+However, avoiding hot water during a shower helps you keep cool and stops your home from becoming a hot, humid mess.

 Switch To LED Bulbs

-An air conditioner can take existing heat in your home and remove it, but that doesn’t mean you need to add more fuel to the fire.
-When trying to stay cool, it is best to avoid activities that may further heat your home.
+An air conditioner can remove existing heat in your home, but that doesn’t mean you need to add more fuel to the fire.
+When trying to stay cool, avoiding activities that may further heat your home is best.
 These activities include keeping lights on.
 Old-school filament light bulbs not only burn through energy but also generate detectable levels of heat.
 That’s right!
-It’s not your imagination; a room lit with incandescent light bulbs is hotter.
+It’s not your imagination; a room with incandescent light bulbs is hotter.
 Instead, consider replacing existing and outdated bulbs with energy-efficient LED ones that don’t put out nearly as much heat.

 Take Charge Of How You Manage Your Home’s Temperature!

-Air conditioning is, no doubt, a miracle, but we can’t expect it to beat the heat single-handedly.
-We can all do our part to help our AC do its job and save energy while doing so.
+Air conditioning is undoubtedly a miracle, but we can’t expect it to beat the heat single-handedly.
+However, we can all do our part to help our AC do its job and save energy.
 From window shades to calling Pann Home Services for professional maintenance, you have all of the tools you need at your disposal for energy conservation.
 All it takes to save energy while staying cool is a little foresight.